wavemaker/docs/learn/howtos-datatable/index.md

         console.log(“The inserted row data:”, $data);
     };

-before record update
+On before record update

-event will be called before a record is updated to the underlying data entity..
+This event will be called before a record is updated to the underlying data entity..
 Note this event is triggered only for Editable Data Tables with update action defined.

 $scope.\[gridname\]Beforerowupdate = function($event, $data) {
         //$data has the data of the the record to be updated.
 This data can be modified and validated before sending the request